Roadmaps can smooth alignment, improve strategic organization and centralize team collaboration—regardless of what kind of business you have.

 That's why your strategy can’t live in a silo.
 You need a way to communicate it visually to your decision-makers and stakeholders, so they know you’re on top of it.
 And you need to do it in a way that makes you look good and confident!

 From visual product roadmaps to marketing, HR and project roadmaps, this guide will give you the roadmapping basics you need to kick-start a roadmapping process at your organization.

 Visualize your strategy as a beautiful, easy-to-share roadmap.
 Get started in minutes with one of the roadmaps in our library.

 What is a roadmap?

 Every team has a plan and strategy built around doing what pushes the business goals forward.
-When you’re busy executing the strategy, you can get lost in the day-to-day task management.
-A roadmap is one of the most effective tools for rising above the granular details and the chaos.
+When you’re busy executing the strategy, you can get lost in day-to-day task management.
+A roadmap is one of the most effective tools for rising above the granular details and chaos.
 Roadmaps give you a bird's-eye view of everything that’s happening at your team or company.

 And with the right tool, you can roll up all those different strategies into one master view that allows you to see how all these pieces are connected and aligned with the high-level plan of the company.

 Start aligning all your strategies across all departments and stakeholders using Roadmunk’s Master Roadmapping features.
 Give it a try here.

 Ideally, a good roadmap should effectively communicate the following strategic pieces: